 A burgundy hair color is a blend of brown and purple that create a deep burgundy red wine hue.
 Like a fine wine, deep merlot, cabernet, oxblood, and Bordeaux hair color hues shimmer at the slightest hint of light.

 The bold tones of a beautiful burgundy offer wonderful framing and contrast for every skin tone.
 These hues are great for the shy girl who desires a striking change or the carefree spirit who just loves attention.
 This versatile shade is waiting for you.

 Before your next hair appointment, check out these popular pictures of burgundy hair color ideas.

 #2: Sangria Burgundy on Long Wavy Hair

 This is one of Guy Tang’s classic color transformations on Huda Kattan’s long wavy hair.
-It’s a gorgeous combination of burgundy purple hair with hints of light nutmeg.
+It’s a gorgeous combination of burgundy purple hair with hints of light nutmeg and chestnut hues.

 #3: Curly Burgundy Hair

 A curly burgundy hair has all the flare.
 Beautiful and complimentary on warmer skin tones.
-If starting with a darker base you may need to pre-lighten to achieve a brighter burgundy.
+If starting with a darker base you may need to pre-lighten to achieve a bright burgundy tone.
 So consider what after hair care you will need to keep those colored curly locks hydrated.
 Definitely oils, deep conditioners, and anything your stylist prescribes for your specific texture.

 #4: Seamless Burgundy and Magenta Balayage

 A seamless burgundy and magenta balayage with dark, blended roots allows for better growth and works best with balanced skin tones.
 Ladies of any age can pull off this fun, bold hair color.

 #5: Red Violet Burgundy Tones